 A select number of students are chosen each year to serve as representatives to the Board of Trustees.
 While the student representatives are not voting members of the Board, it is a distinct honor to be chosen as well as an opportunity to contribute to the work of the Board and to learn, first-hand, about the responsibilities of the chief policy-making body of the University.
 In addition to attending meetings, in some cases those representatives may also attend meetings of standing committees of the Board.

 A trustee term is four years.
 After completing one term, a trustee is eligible for election to one additional four-year term.
-Emeritus trustees serve indefinitely, attend Board meetings, but do not vote.
-Emeritus trustees can serve as voting members on Board committees.

 The full Board meets four times per year.
 The Executive Committee meets prior to each Board meeting and at least three additional times per year.
 Trustees also meet in their respective committees and other working groups at various points throughout the year.